-Everyone knows that you need to buy car insurance and motorcycle insurance from insurance companies depending upon your vehicle.
+Everyone knows you must buy car and motorcycle insurance from insurance companies depending on your vehicle.

 Liability insurance is needed for the bodily injury and property damage you may cause or other related harm in a motor vehicle accident.

-Note, some states do not require you to obtain insurance coverage or liability coverage.
+Some states do not require you to obtain insurance or liability coverage.

-In that case, you would have to show you have the requisite financial responsibility to afford to pay for the bodily injury and property damage that you cause through a surety, deposit, or other means.
+In that case, you must show you have the requisite financial responsibility to pay for the bodily injury and property damage you cause through a surety, deposit, or other means.

-Our attorneys at Rosenfeld Injury Lawyers LLC work with victims of motor vehicle accidents to determine what motorcycle insurance coverage or car insurance coverage applies to their case.
+Our attorneys at Rosenfeld Injury Lawyers LLC work with victims of motor vehicle accidents to determine what motorcycle or car insurance coverage applies to their case.

-The following sections discuss this in more detail and examine state rules for liability insurance and liability coverage relate to bodily injury and property damage.
+The following sections discuss this in more detail and examine state rules for liability insurance and liability coverage related to bodily injury and property damage.

 Car and Motorcycle Insurance Laws by State

-Here is a list of these requirements by state for property damage coverage, bodily injury liability coverage, and similar info.
+Here is a list of these insurance laws by state for property damage coverage, bodily injury liability coverage, and similar info.

 |State||Liability Insurance Coverage Requirement Type||Coverage Amounts|